A Complete Guide to EU Exports for Amazon FBA Sellers. Keep the Brexit Nightmare at Bay!

 Now I know what some of you may be thinking, and this is something that a lot of people have emailed me – “it’s just not worth the hassle!”

 And I completely understand that it seems needlessly difficult BUT it really isn’t.
 The process itself is actually fairly simple but a lack of knowledge and expertise is exacerbating every problem.

-Which brings me back to a point which I’ve been screaming about for years now.
+This brings me back to a point which I’ve been screaming about for years now.
 Get a good freight forwarder!